kr1stopher/Aberzombie-Crypt/README.md

 Improvements made to the starter code:
 1. Customized background
 2. Stylized buttons.
-Changed color on hover.
+Changes color on hover.
+3. Added 3 buttons: Attack Zombie, Feed on Kitty, Transfer Zombie
-3. Text input field for desired zombie name
+4. Text input field for desired zombie name
-4. Able to create more than 1 zombie
+5. Able to create more than 1 zombie
-5. Zombie details show who owns it according to Owner Account
+6. Zombie details show who owns it according to Owner Account
-6. Attack functionality works, but sporadically.
+7. Attack functionality works, but sporadically.
 Currently set to have Zombie 1 battle Zombie 2 only.

 Notes:
 - Feed on Kitty, Transfer Zombie functionalities are work in progress.